 Today I spend a lot of my time coaching and training people how to start online businesses using business models focused on freedom.

 This also includes training people how to start Services Arbitrage businesses like my online editing business.

 Coming up next, I’m going to break down what it takes to make a Services Arbitrage business work, including key insights I gained from the seven years of running my editing business.

-Enter your email and phone number and I’ll send you links to every free training resource I release, a fantastic starting point for you to learn how to follow in my footsteps.
+Enter your email and I’ll send you links to every free training resource I release, a fantastic starting point for you to learn how to follow in my footsteps.

 If you are ready to take things to the next level, you want to follow my step-by-step training and get access to me as your coach, join my membership training community, the Laptop Lifestyle Academy, which includes access to my brand new Services Arbitrage course.

 I can’t wait to work with you to grow your own freedom-vehicle online business.

 P.S.
 Part 3 in this free introductory training series is now available – 7 Steps To Launch A Passive Income Business Selling Services Online